github/docs/content/desktop/contributing-and-collaborating-using-github-desktop/committing-and-reviewing-changes-to-your-project.md

   ![Discard single line in the confirmation dialog](/assets/images/help/desktop/discard-single-line.png)

-In the list of changed files, right click the group of lines you want to discard and select **Discard added lines**.
+To discard a group of changed lines, right click the vertical bar to the right of the line numbers for the lines you want to discard, then select **Discard added lines**.

   ![Discard a group of added lines in the confirmation dialog](/assets/images/help/desktop/discard-multiple-lines.png)